 After giving an overview of the industry, Tremblay and Tremblay discuss basic demand and cost conditions and industry concentration.
 They describe the evolution of the leading mass-producing brewers and the emergence of both specialty brewers and imports.
 They analyze the history and the causes of product and brand proliferation (showing how product proliferation leads to firm dominance), discuss price, advertising, merger, and other management strategies, and examine the industry's economic performance.
 Finally, they discuss public policy, including anti-trust and public health issues.
 The authors' set of industry, firm, and brand data for the period 1950-2002—the most comprehensive data set of economic variables available for an oligopolistic industry—will be available to purchasers of the book who send an e-mail request.
 Data sources are listed in an appendix.
 Robert S. Weinberg, a management strategy scholar and leading consultant to the brewing industry, contributes a foreword.
 This ambitious, authoritative work, capping the authors' 25-year study of the brewing industry, will be a valuable resource for industry analysts, economists, and students of industrial organization.

 An extremely useful book that business historians, industry executives, and corporate analysts undoubtedly will consult, while students of applied economics, business strategy, and organization theory will find in it much to support their work.

 This is a remarkably thorough analysis of an important American industry, running the gamut from its history and the laws and regulations that govern it to practical aspects of the business and econometric analyses of production and demand.
-The brewing industry is a surprisingly dynamic place, and the Tremblays have done a fascinating job of tracing the evolution of its many component aspects, as well as the strategic behavior of the member firms.
+The brewing industry is a surprisingly dynamic place, and the Tremblays have done a fascinating job of tracing the evolution of its many componenet aspects, as well as the strategic behavior of the member firms.
 The authors have compiled an impressive survey that will be a valuable resource for practitioners and researchers alike.

 Professor of Economics, New York University